Nanhi: International broadcast

-Nanhi was also aired in India on Zindagi from 14 January 2016 – 2 February 2016 with the same title, while in 2020 it was made available on Indian OTT platform Zee5 to stream online across 190 countries.
+Nanhi aired in India on Zindagi from 14 January 2016 to 2 February 2016 with the same title, and in 2020 it was made available on Zee5 to stream online across 190 countries.

 Critical reception

 Mehreen Hasan of The News International praised the series for its original and innovative storyline, tackling sensitive social issues like child kidnappings and police inefficiency, and commended the writer, Mona Haseeb, the director, Haseeb Hasan, and the cast for their work.